webvpro/ttrpg-fyi/src/content/compendiums/CSRD/en/Foci/Consorts-with-the-Dead.md

 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Ally-Use
+title: Consorts with the Dead
+collection: Foci
+kind: Focus
 ---
 ## Consorts with the Dead
 The dead answer your questions, and their reanimated corpses serve you.